MattOstgard/compresh/README.md

 - PVRTC (iOS format) requires textures to be square and the image will be resized to square based on the largest length between width and height.
 Other formats will not be made square.

 ### ATC on OS X
+ATC is AMD's texture format which is used on some Android phones with Qualcomm chipsets.
+While Qualcomm chipsets also support ETC1, ATC is preferred because it can store an alpha channel, while ETC1 cannot and requires an extra texture to represent alpha.
 Compresh does not currently support ATC because third party converters with OSX/Unix support could not be found.
-There are a couple of things that might support it in the future (Compressonator or Crunch), but in the meantime OSX users will have to use Wine to install and run Compressonator.
+There are a couple of things that might have OSX support in the future, but in the meantime OSX users will have to use Wine to install and run Compressonator.
 Here are instructions:
   1. Download and install [xQuartz](https://www.xquartz.org/) which is required for wine to work.
   2. Download and install [Wine](https://www.winehq.org/download/)
   3. Download [32 bit version of compressonator](http://developer.amd.com/tools-and-sdks/archive/games-cgi/the-compressonator/)